JFLarvoire/SysToolsLib/README.md

 * Download the project sources archive.
 * Extract files from that archive, and put them in a new work directory.
-* Make sure the scripts in the Bash and Tcl subdirectories are executable, using the chmod +x command.
-* Copy the Tcl scripts into a directory in your PATH.
-For example in /usr/local/bin.
-* Remove the .tcl extension on all these tcl scripts (except Library.tcl), so that they can be invoked with just their base name.
-* Go to the C/SRC subdirectory, and apply the instructions in [C/README.md](C/README.md) to rebuild the C programs.
+* Go to the C subdirectory, and run `make` to rebuild the C programs, then `make install` to install them and the Tcl scripts.
-* Copy the executable files from the output subdirectory, into the same /usr/local/bin.

 ### Development environment